 Vang Vieng offers the world’s cheapest hot air balloon rides

-2. Hike the Pha Ngeun trail
+2. Hike the beautiful Pha Ngern view point trail

 Vang Vieng is surrounded by green-drenched scenery of mountains, cliffs, caves and rice fields.
 All of this makes for some excellent hiking opportunities.

-To reach the Pha Ngeun trailhead, you need to pass over the Nam Song river toll bridge at the south-west side of the town.
+To reach the Pha Ngern trailhead, you need to pass over the Nam Song river toll bridge at the south-west side of the town.
 There is a small fee to cross by foot (10,000 kip at the time of writing, about $1).

 From the west side of the bank, a long and straight road leads all the way to trailhead, where you need to pay an entrance fee (10,000 kip at the time of writing, less than US$1).
 Alternatively to walking to the starting point, you could hire a bicycle or take a tuk-tuk; whichever you choose, it works out a lot cheaper than the cost of a guided tour.

-Pha Ngeun is quite a challenging hike with a steep incline and plenty of rock-scrambling.
+Pha Ngern is quite a challenging hike with a steep incline and plenty of rock-scrambling.
 There are two viewpoints, the first of which takes around 45–60 minutes to reach.
 The panorama here is so rewarding that many people opt to turn back around rather than continuing up another 450 metres to the higher peak.

 3. Dip in the Blue Lagoon

-If you venture a couple of kilometres further west along the road out of Vang Vieng from the Pha Ngeun trailhead, you will reach the entrance to the Blue Lagoon and Phu Kham Cave.
+If you venture a couple of kilometres further west along the road out of Vang Vieng from the Pha Ngern trailhead, you will reach the entrance to the Blue Lagoon and Phu Kham Cave.

 The lagoon is one of the most popular Vang Vieng attractions, and you’ll find no shortage of tuk-tuk drivers in town offering to give you a ride.